 While those locations are new, the company’s aggressive growth strategy is not.
 In fact, in the past three years alone, Hopebridge has more than tripled the number of centers it operates.

-Today, the provider has planted its flag in seven different states and has no plans of stopping there, according to founder and Chief Clinical Officer Kim Strunk.
+Today, the provider has planted its flag in six different states and has no plans of stopping there, according to founder and Chief Clinical Officer Kim Strunk.

 Behavioral Health Business recently connected with Strunk to learn more about Hopebridge’s need-driven growth “algorithm,” which is bolstered by its PE-backing and the company’s unique “grow-your-own” staffing model.